roshandangol0506/Mini_Projects/README.md

 💌 Will You Be My Valentine? – A playful interactive project for special occasions.

+🧠 Quiz Game – A game that askes random questions and tracks the score.

+🧠 Monkey Type – A game to test and improve typing and tracks socres, word per minute.

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).